jsmestad/story_tracker/app/views/pages/faq.html.md

 Below are a list of questions we often get from users of StoryTracker.

+### Why do only select stories appear as links?

+The answer to this is the same as it is to "Why can I not search all stories?".

+Links only appear for stories submitted through StoryTracker.
+This provides a barrier between day-to-day engineering tasks and stakeholder requests.

 ### Why are the submission forms so restrictive?

 The restrictive nature of the forms is **very intentional**.
 The aim is the